Technical-Debt-Large-Scale/my_validation/README.md

 We examine if these issues indicate architectural problems within the software.
 These problems encompass: software's structure, organizational issues, quality software, issues that impact evolvability and maintainability.
 For example: changes to core components,performance improvements, scalability snhancements, concurrency and parallelism, resource management, data model changes, distributed system aspects, consistency and availability, extensibility and plugin frameworks, security and compliance, system modularity, data integrity and durability, etc.

+We also examined the behavior of LOC changes and modified files in commits related to Self-admitted Technical Debt (SATD) found in comments from the diffs of each commit.

 Related to "architectural impact issues" found by issues in commits with critical classes in the selected software repositories:

 RQ1) Do architectural impact issues affect a substantial number of LOC changes in commits?